bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 }
 ```

-Note that are JavaScript Object Notation (JSON) to for the body or payload of the REST call.
+Note that we are using JavaScript Object Notation (JSON) for the body or payload of the REST call.
 ACI also supports Extensible Markup Lanuage (XML) in the body of the API as well.
 We’ll get into more specifics of the ACI API in the next module, for now let’s focus on the basics of creating and confirming a new Tenant and VRF with JSON as the body format.
 However, before we can do that we first have to login to the APIC.
 To do so we will execute the following in Postman:

 ```
 POST https://<IP-of-APIC>/api/aaLogin.json